 Title IX requires colleges to address and remedy complaints of sexual misconduct, regardless of whether or not it is reported to law enforcement.
 In most circumstances, survivors decide what option to pursue: a campus investigation, a police report, both, or neither.
 The survivor advocate is available to accompany survivors to file a criminal report, should they choose to do so; the College always will cooperate fully with any police investigation.
 It is the responsibility of the Title IX coordinator to eliminate any impediments that stand in the way of survivors filing a police report, if that is their choice.

 What impact will the White House Task Force's report and recommendations have at Oxy?

 We have already implemented many of its recommendations, including the hiring of a survivor advocate, the use of bystander intervention training, and having a system in place for providing needed accommodations for survivors.
 What will be most useful to Oxy and other colleges are the tools and best practices the Task Force has assembled.
-The campus climate survey is now underway; the best practices identified by the Task Force in this area were quite helpful.
-A climate survey will give us a better sense of actual number of sexual assaults, help us better understand risks we need to address, and better inform our prevention efforts.
+Our climate survey has given us a baseline for ascertaining the actual number of sexual assaults, will help us better understand risks we need to address, and better inform our prevention efforts.